waiyankyaw961999/IBM-Data-Science-Professional-Certificate/5.Python_Project_for_Data_Science/README.md

 ## Program Overview

 - Scraping with Python using BeautifulSoup
-- Analysing Stock reveneue from Tesla and Gamestop using yfinance python library
+- Analysing Stock revenue from Tesla and Gamestop using yfinance python library